My Main Page with Links to My Book

 Reactance

-tendency to react with disdain, hostility, and even greater misuse of freedoms to anyone who dares criticize our use of freedoms
+tendency to react with disdain, hostility, or even greater misuse of freedoms to those criticizing our use of freedoms

 Regression to the mean